-The LSF Dashboard is a measurement tool which informs the Treasury’s advice to Ministers on priorities for improving wellbeing, and informs our wellbeing reporting.
+The LSF Dashboard is a measurement tool that supports the Treasury’s advice to Ministers on priorities for improving wellbeing, and informs our wellbeing reporting.
 We’ve published it on our website for public transparency and interest.

 What's the purpose of the LSF Dashboard?

-The Dashboard provides the indicators that the Treasury believes are most important to inform our policy advice on cross-government wellbeing priorities.
+The LSF Dashboard provides the indicators that the Treasury believes are most important to inform our wellbeing reporting and our policy advice on cross-government wellbeing priorities.

-For example, it informs our long-term and strategic publications, such as the new four-yearly Wellbeing Report that the Treasury will be required to produce under the proposed amendments to the Public Finance Act 1989.
-Analysis of the indicators from the Dashboard was also used, alongside other wellbeing evidence, to inform development of the five priorities of the Government’s 2019 Wellbeing Budget.
+For example, it informs our long-term stewardship publications such as the four-yearly Wellbeing Report required by the Public Finance Act.
+Analysis of the indicators from the LSF Dashboard was also used, alongside other wellbeing evidence, to inform development of the five priorities of the Government’s 2019 Wellbeing Budget.

 What’s in the Dashboard?

-The Dashboard includes a range of outcome indicators for each level of the LSF:
+The LSF Dashboard provides a range of outcome indicators for each level of the LSF:

 What other datasets are available?